AndrewGuerrero/ng-caryll/content/effective_cpp.md

 }
 ```

-- Though it looks like `x` is being declared as a pointer to `C::const_iterator`.
-However, if
+- Though it looks like `x` is being declared as a pointer to `C::const_iterator`, if
   `C::const_iterator` was a `static` data member and `x` happened to be the name of a global
   variable, then the code could mean multiply `C::const_iterator` by `x`.
-- To resolve the ambiguity, when C++ encounters a *nested dependent name*, it assumes it is not a
+- To resolve the ambiguity, when C++ encounters a *nested dependent name*, it assumes it's not a
   type, unless told otherwise.

-Looking back, the code is not valid because C++ is not told that `C::const_iterator` is a type.
+Looking back, this code is not valid because C++ is not told that `C::const_iterator` is a type.

 ``` cpp
 template<typename C>